ghost-coin/ghost-core/doc/build-unix.md

 ARM Cross-compilation
 -------------------
-These steps can be performed on, for example, an Ubuntu VM.
+These steps can be performed on a Ubuntu VM from a previous example.
 The depends system will also work on other Linux distributions, however the commands for installing the toolchain will be different.